 Procedures for Becoming a Licensed Child Care Agency

-- Attend orientation.
+- Attend pre-licensing orientation meeting (Call local DHS office for dates).
 Find locations here.

 - Obtain and read Licensure Rules - https://www.tn.gov/humanservices/for-families/child-care-services/

 - Obtain a Federal Employer Identification Number (FEIN) – by calling 1-800-829-4933 or by visiting IRS web site

 - Obtain Use and Occupancy Permit, Business Permit and any other required permits

 - (DHS assigned Program Evaluator) Schedule a site visit to the proposed child care facility.
 The PE will visually inspect and assess the suitability of the facility for child care.

 - Submit a floor plan and photos of the entire facility to include the playground.